-There’s a reason (or actually quite a few) why Denver is always included in the top places to live –which is why we’ve decided to host three of our 2019 SutureStar workshops in this sought after city.
+There’s a reason (or actually quite a few) why Denver is always included in the top places to live –which is why we’ve decided to host four of our 2020 SutureStar workshops in this sought after city.
 Denver has raised the bar a mile high as far as quality of life, with recreation playing a major role.
 The Mile High City offers plenty of places to eat, drink and be merry within a 10-mile radius from downtown.

 Ask any Coloradan what makes up the great Denver vibe and they’ll say, ‘it’s the beer.’
 Colorado boasts the most microbreweries per capita – 7.3 exactly – which is more than any other state.
 Most breweries offer tours, but all of them offer delicious beverages to imbibe after a long day.
 Stop by Colorado’s oldest brewery – Wynkoop Brewery – or visit newer favorites like Great Divide Brewing Company or Denver Beer Company.
 For some RNFA students, breweries are the perfect way to cool down after a full day of dynamic SutureStar training.